 These involved reconfiguration of several landside and curbside areas, including extending the arrivals hall for more food and retail outlets, adding e-gate systems to streamline passenger processing, and replacing all check-in desks to create a more spacious departure hall.
 Additionally, restrooms were added and older ones were upgraded, while the forecourt and office spaces were refitted.
 DAEP also increased the number of car parking spaces from 1,000 to 1,800 and the greeters’ area from 1,900 to 2,000 sq.m.
 The curbside saw overall improvement as a result, with reduced passenger and vehicle congestion.

 On the airside, the number of boarding lounges increased from 31 to 47 while the Duty Free retail area more than doubled from 315 sq.m to 800 sq.m.
 This created more room for passengers to lounge, relax and shop before their flight.
-For arriving passengers, DAEP added three baggage carousels for a total of 10, 14 immigration counters for a total of 44, and four e-gates for a total of eight.
+For arriving passengers, the renovation work undertaken by DAEP involved upgrading the number of baggage carousels to 10, increasing the number of immigration counters to a total of 42 conventional counter, plus adding 2 niqab counters, and 22 smart gates.
+For departing passengers, DAEP upgraded the check-in counters for a total of 211, increased the number of the emimgration counters to a total of 24 conventional counters plus adding 2 niqab counters , and 10 smart gates.
 With these additions, DAEP facilitated a smoother passage for the arriving passengers at DXB.
 Along with the expansion works at Terminal 2, Terminal 1 now provided greater capacity while the peak hour passenger rate was raised from 6,500 to 9,500.
 Today, DAEP continues to upgrade and renovate the infrastructure of Terminal 1, which continues to play a crucial part in DXB’s development roadmap.

 Smart airport solutions